iammurad/WPF_ModernFlatUI/README.md

 # Modern Flat UI

-A modern, flat design theme for your web application.
+A modern, flat design theme for your windows application.
 This theme features a clean and minimalistic design, with a focus on usability and simplicity.

 ## Feature